Heard about a friend who's got mono? Here are some quick facts about mononucleosis.

 - Get plenty of rest.
 Sleep helps your body fight the infection.

-- Avoid sports and exercise as well as other activities for a while.
+- Avoid contact sports as well as other activities until your doctor says it's OK.
 This helps protect your spleen.
 A hit or fall could make it break open, or rupture.
 A ruptured spleen causes internal bleeding, which is a life-threatening condition.

 - Drink a lot of fluids.
 If your body does not have enough water, you can become dehydrated.
 Dehydration can make you feel worse.

-- Rinse your mouth with salt water.
+- Rinse your mouth or gargle with salt water.
 This can help soothe a sore throat.
 You can also try sucking on hard candy or eating a Popsicle.

 When Will I Feel Better?